 There are several reasons why everybody should have a budget, but unfortunately most people don’t have one.
 In fact, less than 1 in 3 Americans actually keep a budget!

 I believe that budgets are very important, whether you make $20,000 per year or $2,000,000 per year.
-Whatever your income level or spending habits, a budget can improve your financial situation and help you build The Four Pillars of Financial Success.
+Whatever your income level or spending habits, a budget can improve your financial situation and help you on your financial journey.

 These days it’s so easy to spend more than you make.
 I believe that credit cards play a huge part in this.
 Don’t get me wrong — I have credit cards, and I love them for the rewards points they give me — but psychologically, it’s so easy to overspend when all you have to do is hand over to the clerk a little plastic card rather than cold hard cash.